A measure of majorisation emerging from single-shot statistical mechanics: RESULTS

 where $\mathcal{S}_i$ is the choice of strategy in the i-th step of the cycle.
 Note that $W^0(A \rightarrow A)=0$ (see main theorem), implying that deterministically no work can be extracted in such a cycle.
 One may still gain work in a single cycle at the cost of having $\varepsilon >0$ for one or more of the steps.

 The second law is also closely related to entropy increasing with time and one may wonder what the corresponding generalisation of the statement is.
 A particular standard expression is that

 where $S$ and $\langle E \rangle$ are the von Neumann entropy and expected energy of a system interacting with a heat-bath with inverse temperature $\beta$. ($\Delta$ indicates the change in these values during the interaction.)
-This actually still holds in our more general model; we show this in the technical supplement.
-However, crucially, it is not {\em sufficient} to guarantee that an evolution is possible.
+This actually still holds in our more general model; we show this in the supplementary information.
+However, crucially, Eq.\ref{eq:entropyincrease} is not {\em sufficient} to guarantee that an evolution $\rho \rightarrow \rho'$ is realizable through an interaction with a heat bath.
 Instead it should be replaced by the statement that a state change $\rho \rightarrow \rho'$ due to a thermalisation with a heat-bath at temperature $T$ is possible if and only if

 This is significant as there are processes that respect Eq.~\ref{eq:entropyincrease} but violate Eq.~\ref{eq:altentropyincrease}.
 A simple example is to consider degenerate energy levels, so that $\Delta \langle E \rangle=0$, and three levels with probabilities $(1/2\,\,\,1/2\,\,\,0)^T \rightarrow (2/3\,\,\,1/6\,\,\,1/6)^T$.
 Then $\Delta S\approx 0.25$ but $W^0$ is negative.
-Strikingly, such evolutions enable the deterministic violation of Kelvin's second law (see technical supplement).
+Strikingly, such evolutions enable the deterministic violation of Kelvin's second law (if the evolution is stochastic---see supplementary information).

-The inequivalence of entropy and majorisation has been noted previously in the context of the second law~\cite{RuchM76, Ruch75}.
+The inequivalence of entropy and majorisation has been noted previously in the context of the second law~\cite{RuchM76,Ruch75}.
 Presumably this has not received more attention to date because in the von Neumann regime this inequivalence disappears.
-More precisely, if we consider a tensor product of $n$ identical states each with von Neumann entropy $S$ and let $n\rightarrow \infty$, then with asymptotically small error we may approximate the spectrum as a uniform distribution with value $2^{-nS}$ in the range [0,$2^{-nS}$].
+More precisely, if we consider a tensor product of $n$ identical states each with von Neumann entropy $S$ and let $n\rightarrow \infty$, then with asymptotically small error we may approximate the spectrum as a uniform probability distribution on the set [0,$2^{-nS}$].
 For such distributions the partial orders induced by $S$ and majorisation respectively coincide.

-{\bf Recovering existing results.}---Eq.~\ref{eq:AbergOppenheim} above from~\cite{Aberg11, HorodeckiO11} and accordingly~\ref{eq:firstpaper} from~\cite{DahlstenRRV11} are special cases of our main result---see the technical supplement.
-Eq.~\ref{eq:AbergOppenheim} corresponds to the case where the final state $\rho_T$ is demanded to have the same eigenspectrum and be a Gibbs state ($\rho_T=\sum p_T(E_i)\ket{e_i}\bra{e_i})$).
-(It was also shown in Fig. 1 that a generalisation of Landauer's principle is a special case).

-{\bf Outlook.}---The results could be made more general still by considering small heat baths, along the lines of~\cite{AllahverdayanBN04}.
-We also note the striking similarities between what is discussed above and the question of quantifying entanglement in the non-asymptotic regime.
-It was shown in a seminal paper by Nielsen~\cite{Nielsen99} that majorisation is the central quantity there.
-We anticipate that many of the results from our work can be applied also in that context.